exanauts/exanauts.github.io/index.md

 ## [MadNLP]()

 MadNLP is a nonlinear programming (NLP) solver, purely implemented in Julia.
-MadNLP implements a filter line-search algorithm, as that used in Ipopt.
-MadNLP was developed at University of Madison.
+MadNLP implements a filter line-search algorithm, as that used in [Ipopt](https://github.com/coin-or/Ipopt).
+MadNLP was initially developed at University of Madison.

 ## [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/)